 Each year in the spring we hold a full day's conference on a local history topic, with presentations from both amateur and professional historians, and displays by local history societies and institutions.

 We produce a quarterly Newsletter, covering recent events, current issues, recent publications, ongoing projects and opportunities and forthcoming activities, including the Diary of all the events we know of for the following four months.
 The circulation is about 200 copies, but many of these reach multiple readership.
+In addition, there is a monthly update in months which do not havea full newsletter.

 An increasing number of members take the e-